California wildfires: Where things stand

 Smoke from the Camp Fire is blowing more than 150 miles away into the Bay Area, causing serious health risks for residents and leading to widespread school closures.

 Winds that have kept the Camp Fire burning have also carried giant plumes of smoke south toward the heavily populated San Francisco area.
-The Air Quality Index reached 263 in San Francisco and 256 in Oakland by Friday afternoon, well into the zone of “very unhealthy.”
+The Air Quality Index was an "unhealthy" 171 in Oakland and 164 in San Francisco on Monday morning.
+Both cities' air quality was in the 200s on Friday, well into the zone of “very unhealthy.”

 "Once you get to 150, that's mask-wearing stuff," said Stanley Young, spokesman for the California Air Resources Board.